| | |

 GSM on the pocket reader would allow the pocket reader to be a cellphone,

+and the docked assembly to work like a Kindle.
 I don't know how likely this is, and I know it's not going to happen

 next week.
 I just need to make it clear that this is what I want,